GEOG131. Introduction to Human Geography

 This course is designed to build and apply a geographic vocabulary and an understanding of approaches to geographic study with a respect to human culture and population.
 The course pays particular attention to both cultural features as they have developed and spread across space and time.
-Credit, 3 hrs.
-Offered fall semesters.
+Credit, 3 hours

 The course provides thematic exploration of the earth with particular attention to its relationship with the sun and other bodies in space as well as human interaction with its natural environments.
 Special attention is given to interplay between sustainable human population and the natural environment, including potential hazards resulting from natural disaster, human activities, and settlement patterns.
 Credit, 3 hrs.
 Offered spring semesters.